vectordotdev/vector/website/docs/reference/sources/socket.md

 <Alert icon={false} type="danger" classNames="list--warnings">

-* This component exposes a configured network port.
-Upstream producers must be able to access this port.
+* This component exposes a configured port.
+You must ensure your network allows access to this port.

 </Alert>